Joanna Russ: Reputation and legacy

 Her work is widely taught in courses on science fiction and feminism throughout the English speaking world.
 Russ is the subject of Farah Mendlesohn's book On Joanna Russ and Jeanne Cortiel's Demand My Writing: Joanna Russ, Feminism, Science Fiction.
 Russ and her work are prominently featured in Sarah LeFanu's In the Chinks of the World Machine: Feminism and Science Fiction (1988).

 She was named to the Science Fiction and Fantasy Hall of Fame in 2013.
+She was awarded a 2014 Solstice Award (since renamed the Kate Wilhem Solstice Award) by the SFWA.

 Gwyneth Jones wrote a 2019 book about Joanna Russ that was part of the University of Illinois Press series called Modern Masters of Science Fiction.

 In a 2004 essay about the connections between Russ's work and D. W. Griffith's film Intolerance, Samuel R. Delany describes her as being "one of the finest - and most necessary - writers of American fiction" since she published her first professional short story in 1959.

 Her papers are part of the University of Oregon's Special Collections and University Archives.